Quentinrezzo/Final-Project-Formula1/project_report.md

 The dataset is organized in a **relational structure** where each CSV file represents a distinct table (e.g., drivers.csv, constructors.csv, races.csv, results.csv, and circuits.csv).
 These tables are interconnected through primary and foreign keys such as driverId, constructorId, raceId and circuitId, allowing efficient merging and cross-referencing of entities across the dataset.

-At the center of this structure lies the races.csv table, which serves as the central reference linking race results to circuits, seasons (years), and numerous other features.
+At the core of this structure is the races.csv table, which links race results to circuits, seasons (years), and numerous other features.
 This relational architecture enables the creation of integrated datasets that combine driver-level, team-level, and circuit-level attributes for each race which forms the analytical foundation of this project.

 ### B. Preprocessing Steps
 The preprocessing phase was a crucial component of this project, transforming raw Formula 1 data into a consistent, enriched, and model-ready format.
 All the data preparation logic was implemented in the src/data_loader.py, src/data_enrichment.py, and src/features.py scripts, ensuring a modular and reproducible workflow.